Skip to content

 • Triclosan

-Many nations have banned the use of antimicrobial ingredients (present in products like hand sanitizers and antibacterial soap) because of concerns that it may have an adverse effect on the thyroid and reproductive hormones.
+Many nations have banned the use of antimicrobial ingredients (present in products like hand sanitizers and antibacterial soap) because of concerns that it may hurt the thyroid and reproductive hormones.
 So even though it's illegal to use antiseptic soap in the United States, you can find it in other products like deodorant, mouthwash, shaving cream, and toothpaste.

 • Ethanolamines